All About Mechanical Engineering Technologists

 - Inspect and test mechanical equipment.

-These are the skills Mechanical Engineering Technologists say are the most useful in their careers:
+When polled, Mechanical Engineering Technologists say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.